Empowering Individuals, Transforming Systems

 The DU Prison Arts Initiative (DU PAI) generates creative and collaborative learning experiences that enrich the lives of people who are incarcerated and shift the conversation about prison.
 As part of DU’s commitment to the public good, our programming opens dialogue between incarcerated people and their communities.
 We empower individuals to see themselves as leaders capable of creating meaningful change, both inside prison systems and well beyond.

 "Arts involvement lets incarcerated students be part of something larger than themselves again.
-From that space comes the opportunity to create healing for self and community, which opens up possibility for transformation in people, spaces and systems."Dr. Ashley Hamilton Director of DU PAI
+From that space comes the opportunity to create healing for self and community, which opens up possibility for transformation in people, spaces and systems."Dr. Ashley Hamilton Executive Director of DU PAI

 "This (DU PAI) workshop opened me up to realize how much I have changed through my incarceration.
 I’ve realized that I locked up the best parts of me years ago.
 I’ve been in a prison, while in prison.
 This class has helped release the best part of me and I hope to share that with the world."DU PAI Incarcerated Student